 - Holding time missed The analysis was not initiated, or the sample was not extracted, within the time frame required by EPA or by the contract.
-Due to a laboratory login error, a sample for semivolatiles was not extracted within the technical holding times of seven days.
-The analysis was canceled based on the usability of data that would have been obtained outside holding times.
-Also, due to a laboratory login error, an analysis for one sample was missed and not logged into the contract laboratory network, resulting in the sample not being analyzed for volatiles. - Incorrect test method The analysis was not performed according to a method required by the contract. - Poor recovery The compounds or radioisotopes added to the sample before laboratory processing were not recovered at the recovery
+In 2019, due to a laboratory login error, a sample for chloride was not analyzed within the technical holding time of 28 days, and four samples for volatiles were not analyzed due to the laboratory transporting samples between testing facilities.
+These analyses were canceled based on the usability of data that would have been obtained outside holding times.
+Also, due to a laboratory login error, four samples for mercury were analyzed outside the 28-day technical holding times. - Incorrect test method The analysis was